| | Because in our 12 months in government we set an

 professionalism and independence of the security forces need to be

 restored if Fiji is to enjoy lasting peace and democracy.
+The armyThe involvement and support of the Fiji Military Forces

 in usurping the mandate of the people in particular, has become a matter